 TCP/IP implementations differ slightly from platform to platform.
 Some operating systems—especially older versions of Windows and Linux— contain a TCP/IP fragmentation reassembly bug.
 Teardrop attacks are designed to exploit this weakness.

 In a teardrop attack, the client sends an intentionally fragmented information packet to a target device.
 Since the packets overlap, an error occurs when the device tries to reassemble the packet.
 The attack takes advantage of that error to cause a fatal crash in the operating system or application that handles the packet.

 Many organizations still rely on older, obsolete, or unpatched operating systems to run legacy applications that they still need.
 Such organizations are vulnerable to teardrop attacks that threaten to take down mission-critical applications.

-By default, the F5 BIG-IP system handles these attacks correctly by precisely checking the incoming packet's frame alignment and discarding improperly formatted packets.
-In this way, teardrop packets are dropped and the attack is mitigated before the packets can pass into the protected network.
+By default, F5’s BIG-IP Application Delivery Services protect against teardrop attacks by checking incoming packets’ frame alignment and discarding improperly formatted packets.
+Teardrop packets are therefore dropped, and the attack is prevented before the packets can pass into the protected network.